mayxxluu/COSC310-Individual-Assignment/README.md

 - **Translate:**
 Contains a single method.
 The method, translate, takes in a String.
 The method then takes that string and translates it to the desired language (in this case, Korean) using JSON.
 - **Wiki:**
 Contains a single method.
 The method, getWiki, takes in a String.
-The method then analyzes the string to see if it contains a 'what'.
-If it does, it will search the sentence for nouns or noun phrases and display the corresponding Wikipedia page with that information.
+The method then analyzes the string to see if it contains a question word by searching for the POS tag ‘WP’.
+If it does contain a ‘WP’ tag, it will search the sentence for nouns or noun phrases and display the corresponding Wikipedia page using the first noun/noun phrase found.